 As a result of this study, Grad Resources was constituted as a faith-based service organization to serve the needs of graduate students.

 In response to a Grad Resources article addressing student-advisor relations, one graduate dean revealed the harsh reality concerning graduate students.
 “Many professors view their grad students like the desks they are issued at the beginning of each year… to be used for research until they are used up.”

 The University of Texas invited Grad Resources to present some of its research at their new graduate student orientation in 1991.
-Nick Repak later developed seminars on time management and achieving a balanced life and has spoken at new graduate student orientations at The University of California at Berkeley, University of Wyoming at Seattle, the University of North Texas and many others across the United States, Europe, and Asia.
+Nick Repak later developed seminars on time management and achieving a balanced life and has spoken at new graduate student orientations at The University of California at Berkeley, University of Washington at Seattle, the University of North Texas and many others across the United States, Europe, and Asia.